learn-academy-2019-charlie/javascript-intro-assessments-amandamacgregor/js-intro.md

 # Intro to Javascript Assessments

 Answer these questions, then follow the instructions to submit your first assessment!
+Also google for best answer to include as a second option

 #### 1. What is a function?
 Why would you use one?
+Random sentence - test for git

 #### 2. What is a method?